mieubrisse/personal-writing/first-do-nothing/post.md

 BUT, to trust me on this you need to see this in action (I certainly did).

 Try it out.
 Pay particular attention to the times when you REALLY WANTED to do something - send a message, end a relationship, take an action - and then a day later you're like "Oh god I'm so thankful I didn't do that".
 This will help you realize that your reactivity is introducing blockers into your own life.

+- Being activated (fight-or-flight) as a warning sign
+    - Link to sleep guide with its two nervous systems
+    - With time, you'll start to detect when you're really activated and recognize that it's important you Do Nothing